malintha/engr-321/README.md

-## This repo contains lecture materials on,
+## Lecture materials

 - An introduction to dynamical systems in robotics
 - Linear dynamical systems - part (1)
 - Linear dynamical systems - part (2)
-- Linear quadratic regulator.
+- Linear quadratic regulator

-## The differential driven dynamics assignment focuses on,
+## The differential driven dynamics assignment
-- deriving a differential driven robot dynamical model by completing a partial proof,
+- Derives a differential driven robot dynamical model by completing a partial proof,
-- simulating the dynamical model using python and by solving differential equations.
+- Simulates the dynamical model using python and by solving differential equations.

-## The LQR assignment focuses on,
+## The LQR assignment
-- linearizing an inverted pendulum dynamical model,
+- Linearizes an inverted pendulum dynamical model,
-- computing the gain matrix for the model using python,
+- Computes the gain matrix for the model using python,
-- visualizing and discussing the stability of the pendulum for different gains.
+- Visualizes and discusses the stability of the inverted pendulum for different gain values.